-Purchases of hosted solutions (over the internet) or software, whether installed or accessed from on-premise or in the cloud, can put sensitive university data at risk, may not meet the needs of the campus population with disabilities, may violate the university's Web Accessibility Policy, or may require integration with enterprise level applications or university systems.
+Purchases of hosted solutions (over the internet) or software, whether installed or accessed from on-premise or in the cloud, can put sensitive university data at risk, may not meet the needs of the campus population with disabilities, may violate the university's Electronic and Information Technology (EIT) Accessibility Policy, or may require integration with enterprise level applications or university systems.

 Hosted solutions and software applications installed on UB servers must be reviewed by experts in security, financial mangement, accessibility, and the Chief Information Office prior to the purchase occurring to ensure the applications are compatible with university policies, state and federal guidelines.

 The goal of this process is to incorporate review and approval by the Office of Equity, Diversity and Inclusion (EDI), Financial Management and the Vice President Chief Information Office (VPCIO) prior to the purchase.
 The end result of the review process is to provide a recommendation or approval regarding the purchase of the software, service or application.

 Your IT Node Support Staff can assist in determining the type of data you intend to use.
 Find the IT support staff for your unit, department, or academic area.